Ground Loops in Vibration Testing Systems

 Electricity seeks balance; as such, the two wires of a circuit must contain an equal amount of voltage or current.
 Any imbalance is transmitted to ground.

 Different voltages are generated depending on the resistance in the imbalanced wires.
-According to Ohm’s law, voltage equals current times resistance (V = I * R).
-As the resistance increases, the overall voltage increases, even when the current remains the same.
+According to Ohm’s law, voltage equals current times resistance:

 High-resistance wires and circuits will result in a higher voltage signal being carried on the ground side of the cables.
-In some cases, this voltage difference can cause actual motion on the shaker; in others, the difference may only be measured by the vibration controller.
+In some cases, this voltage difference can cause actual motion on the shaker.
+In others, the difference may only be measured by the vibration controller.

 Detecting Ground Loop Noise